-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a simple, no chain conveyancing.
+I've recently found out that there is a flying freehold issue on a house I have offered on two weeks back in what was supposed to be a quick, chain free conveyancing.
 Waltham Forest is where the house is located.
-Can you shed any light on this issue?
+Can you offer any opinion?

-Flying freeholds in Waltham Forest are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Waltham Forest you must be sure that your lawyer goes through the deeds thoroughly.
+Flying freeholds in Waltham Forest are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Waltham Forest you would need to get your solicitor to go through the deeds very carefully.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Waltham Forest may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Waltham Forest may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.